rhawley175/CS546_Group5_Final/README.md

 ## Part One: Running the project

 ### Running the project:
 1. Navigate to the project folder (which contains package.json) using the command console.
+2. Type "npm i" into the console to install any necessary packages.
-2. Type npm run start into the console.
+3. Type "npm run start" into the console.
 This will begin the project.
-3. On your browser, navigate to localhost:3000/.
+4. On your browser, navigate to localhost:3000/.
 You can now begin perusing the project.

 ### Seeding the project: (This is how to run the seed file for bug testing purposes.
 Skip if you are not bug testing.)
 1. Navigate to the project folder (which contains package.json) using the command console.
 2. Type npm run seed into the console.
 This will seed the project with data.
 3. The seed will contain 3 users, each with 3 journals (9 journals total), each with 3 sections (27 sections total), each with 3 posts (81 posts total).
 4. The three users have the username: "username1", "username2", and "username3", respectively.
 All three users have the same password: "P@ssw0rd".
 5. The file will also make a fourth user: the admin user.
 The username for the admin user is "adminUser", and the password for the admin user is "T1mApPDgi@2A".
 This user will have no journals, sections, or posts.
+The admin is designed to view all areas of the site.
+It is not designed to create, update, or delete.
+Note that doing so is still very buggy, and the admin is designed for viewing purposes only.
 6. When running the application, I recommend updating the admin user password to a password of your own making.
 However, this is not necessary for bug testing purposes.
 7. Note that each journal, section, and post is marked according to the other parts of the database it belongs to.
 For example, a post marked with "u1j1s1" in its title means it belongs to user 1 (with the username: "username1"), is in that user's journal 1, and is in section 1 of that journal.
 8. Also note that each section's posts will vary.
 Sections belonging to "username1" will contain 1 public post and 2 private posts each.
 Sections belonging to "username2" will contain 1 public post, 1 private post, and 1 shared post, all of which are shared only with "username1."
 Sections belonging to "username3" will also contain 1 public post, 1 private post, and 1 shared post, but all of their shared posts will be shared with both "username1" and "username2."